 5.Homo Sapiens Neanderthalensis

 The Homo Erectus evolved into Homo Sapiens.
 During evolution, two sub-species of Homo Sapiens were identified- Homo sapien Neanderthal and Homo sapiens sapiens.
 The cranial capacity of Neanderthal grew from 1200 to 1600 cc.
-Few small hand axes had also been discovered.
-This species of hominids were capable of hunting big games such as mammoths.
+Some small hand axes had also been discovered.
+This species of hominids could hunt big names such as mammoths.

 6.Homo Sapiens Sapiens